rubensworks/PhD-Thesis/content/introduction.md

 and the invention of the World Wide Web in 1989 on top of that, which gave us a globally interlinked information space that is fully *open* and *decentralized*, where anyone can say anything about anything.
+<span class=comment data-author=RV>I definitely like the intro here</span>
+<span class=comment data-author=RV>However, these other inventions were also open and decentralized, so would be nice to sketch the continuation</span>
 With the Web, bandwidth for knowledge sharing has become nearly unlimited, as knowledge no longer has to go through a few large radio or tv stations, but can now be shared over a virtually unlimited amount of Web pages,